AgentSlang/agentslang.github.io/pages/install.md

 		./gradlew installDist
 	10. The output execuatble version will be in the following folder.
 		{Path}/AgentSlang/build/install/AgentSlang
+	11. in this path you can find readme.html it's show you can run the agentslang with confing files.

 # How to run Automatic Version of agentslang (Auto1muser) on Linux (Ubuntu)?
 	1. Download agentslang executables from the following URL.